Muskoka - Ontario's Playground for the Most Discerning Cottager

 Former President of the United States, Woodrow Wilson, holidayed on Lake Rosseau and later purchased Formosa Island.
 There are many other famous people who vacation here including movie stars and sports figures.
 Lake Rosseau is where I live for about seven months of the year before heading to my next adventure.

 Lake Rosseau is home to Windermere House and the J.W.
-Marriott Rosseau Resort otherwise known as Red Leaves.
-Both establishments offer top of the line accommodations and dining as well as water and land activities.
+Marriott Rosseau Resort otherwise known as Red Leaves which often hosts incredible fireworks shows.
+Both establishments offer accommodations and dining as well as water and land activities.

 Lake Rosseau falls into two districts, Muskoka and Parry Sound.
 There are many community based groups who help ensure the integrity of the Lakes.
 The largest being the MLA or Muskoka Lakes Association.
 It represents the interests of lakeshore residents and promotes responsible use, enjoyment and conservation of the Muskoka area.
 Formed in 1894, the MLA is Canada's oldest cottage association.